 Stanley Roth, Sr. Professor of Retailing

-Rajiv Lal, is the Stanley Roth, Sr. Professor of Retailing at Harvard Business School where he currently serves as the Faculty chair for the General Management Program.
+Rajiv Lal, is the Stanley Roth, Sr. Professor of Retailing at Harvard Business School.
 He has also been responsible for the retailing curriculum and has served as the course head for Marketing, required study in the first year of the MBA program.
-Professor Lal also teaches in several Executive Education programs, and co-chairs the program on Building and Leading a Customer Centric Organization.
+Professor Lal also teaches in several Executive Education programs, has previously cserved as the Faculty Chair for the Global Management Program, and currently co-chairs the program on Building and Leading a Customer Centric Organization.

 Lal's current research is concerned with the Future of Department Stores in America.
 In addition, he is studying how to build and sustain Customer Centric retail organizations.
 His most recent work explored successful retail strategies for global expansion.
 He has written extensively on the impact of using the Internet as a channel of distribution on a retailer's pricing, merchandising and branding strategy.
 A recent paper written on this area of research was published in Marketing Science and nominated for the award of the best paper in Marketing and Management Science.
 His earlier work in retailing studies the impact of competition between different retail formats, such as EDLP and Hi-Lo grocers.
 He has also studied the consequences of the increasing use of store brands by grocery retailers on store loyalty and its implications for packaged goods manufacturers.